Iristyle/Midori/README.md

     matching a given substring.
     * `Get-NuGetPackageSpecs` - Search a given path for .nuspec files, builds a Hashtable of package id as the key and the Xml as the value
+    * `Publish-NuGetPackage` - Publishes a set of packages.
+Can specify the source, api key, packages to include and some additional variables.
+    Designed in a build server friendly manner where the source and API key are read automatically from `NUGET_SOURCE` and `NUGET_API_KEY` environment variables.
+While this cmdlet can handle .nuspec files that are sidecars to .csproj files that use metadata like `$id$`, its recommended that .csproj files are not configured in this manner as it is more costly to process them.

 ### Release Notes